Praat for Beginners:

 - Both functions are performed by the computer sound system.
 The Praat Sound recorders (mono or stereo) control the sound system during conversion, telling it to start and stop and what sound quality to go for.

 1A.
 Digital recording parameters

 1Ai.
 Sampling rate and Nyquist frequency

 - Sampling rate (or sampling frequency), determines how often the amplitude of the analog sound is sampled.
-This can be set before recording.
+This is set before recording.

-- For comparison, the upper limit of telephone transmission is around 3.5kHz, of the leadspeaker of a miniature radio about 3-10kHz depending on size and quality, and FM radio transmission 16kHz.
+- For comparison, the upper limit of telephone transmission is around 3.5kHz, of the loudspeaker of a miniature radio about 3-10kHz depending on size and quality, and FM radio transmission anything up to about 15kHz.
 The upper frequency limit of microphones depends on their design and intended purpose, from telephone microphones at 3.5 kHz to hi-fi microphones at 20kHz or more.